TerradooCloud/Terradoo-Cloud-Documentation/source/introduction/roadmap.rst

 First Steps
 ***********

-Choose rigth Technologies and Solutions with Proofs of Concept ( PoC ).
+Choose right Technologies and Solutions with Proofs of Concept ( PoC ).

-Beggining with Google provider and try to set up all sizes Solutions.
+Beginning with Google provider and try to set up all sizes Solutions.

 To avoid lock-in provider, I'll try to use all possible Open Source Solutions.